NickEast12/portfolio-2020/README.md

-# The forth iteration of my personal portfolo
+# The fourth iteration of my personal portfolio.

-This is the latest version of my personal portfolio that showcases some of my recent projets and skills.
+This is the latest version of my personal portfolio that showcases some of my recent projects and skills.
 Built using React and Gatsby with a Sanity.io CMS as my back end.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/0c1456d3-df6b-4ab8-abb4-67e04011465d/deploy-status)](https://app.netlify.com/sites/focused-lichterman-d5f74b/deploys)